 Watch for fakes, police warn

-Businesses are urged to be vigilant after someone tried to pay a Timaru shop with $50 notes that appeared to be fake.
+Timaru police are urging businesses to be vigilant after someone attempted to pay a Stafford St shop with $50 notes that appeared to be fake.

 The incident occurred last week.

-Sergeant Greg Sutherland said the shop didn't accept the notes, and they weren't found when police later spoke to the suspect.
+Sergeant Greg Sutherland said the shop didn't accept the notes and they weren't found with the suspect when police later spoke to the individual.